 Don’t assume that their team is more capable than yours.
 Generally, their results are based on the fact that they follow up on almost all ideas – even those that aren’t that great.

-The truth is, bad ideas are never useless because they point towards opportunities for improvement.
+The truth is, bad ideas are never useless because they point toward opportunities for improvement.

 12. Leverage the Power of Technology